soumil0702/tennis-zh/README.md

 # tennis-zh

-Monitors the ZHS Munich tennis booking page and sends a Telegram message the moment a court slot opens up from 17:00 onwards.
+Monitors the tennis booking page and sends a Telegram message the moment a court slot opens up from 17:00 onwards.

 ## Setup